August 24, 2020-Update on how the clinic is currently operating:

 The Doctors are dedicated to making sure you have the health care you need in the community at this time.
 We have several options available:

 Telephone prescription renewals may be completed over the phone where possible.
 Call into the clinic for an "appointment" time, and the Doctor will do their best to call you at that time to have a conversation.
 If a renewal can be issued, we can then fax the prescription to your pharmacy.
-(Please do not race over immediately to pick it up, call them first to see if it is ready for pick up, as they are extremely busy at this time!).

 In cases where it is safer for a patient to remain at home, a physician can provide a home visit.
 Criteria apply.
 Call the clinic to book, ask to speak to your physicians nurse/assistant and they can help you.
 Examples of this are : Cancer patients, immunosuppressed patients, at risk patients, small babies, single parent with multiple children that would have to bring everyone into the clinic with them.